 24% of people who self-fund their care home fees run out of money and fall back on State support***.
 If you are planning to pay for your own care home fees, it is important to speak to an expert to make sure you have enough money.

 If you no longer have enough money to fund your care, you will need to be reassessed by your local authority.
-If your capital drops below £23,250 you may start to receive State funding.
-It can take time for new funding arrangements to be set up, so you should contact your local authority if your assets dip below £30,000 to ensure a smooth transition from self-funding to local authority funding.
+If your capital drops below the maximum threshold you may start to receive State funding.
+It can take time for new funding arrangements to be set up, so you should contact your local authority a few months before your assets are likely to dip below this amount to ensure a smooth transition from self-funding to local authority funding.